 The Operating Company is a Delaware limited liability company.
-The Operating Company is externally managed and has elected to be treated as a business development company ("BDC") under the Investment Company Act of 1940, as amended (the "1940 Act").
+The Operating Company is externally managed and has elected to be treated as a business development company ("BDC") under the Investment

+Company Act of 1940, as amended (the "1940 Act").
 As such, the Operating Company is obligated to comply with certain regulatory requirements.
 The Operating Company intends to be treated as a partnership for federal income tax purposes for so long as it has at least two members.

 The Operating Company is externally managed by the Investment Adviser.
 The Administrator provides the administrative services necessary for operations.
 The Investment Adviser and Administrator are wholly-owned subsidiaries of New Mountain Capital.
-New Mountain Capital is a firm with a track record of investing in the middle market and with assets under management (which includes amounts committed, not all of which have been drawn down and invested to date) totaling approximately \$9.0 billion as of September 30, 2012.
+New Mountain Capital is a firm with a track record of investing in the middle market and with assets under management (which includes amounts committed, not all of which have been drawn down and invested to date) totaling approximately \$9.0 billion as of March 31, 2012.
 New Mountain Capital focuses on investing in defensive growth companies across its private equity, public equity, and credit investment vehicles.
 The Operating Company, formerly known as New Mountain Guardian (Leveraged), L.L.C., was originally formed as a subsidiary of Guardian AIV by New Mountain Capital in October 2008.
 Guardian AIV was formed through an allocation of approximately \$300.0 million of the \$5.1 billion of commitments supporting New Mountain Partners III, L.P., a private equity fund managed by New Mountain Capital.
 In February 2009, New Mountain Capital formed a co-investment vehicle, New Mountain Guardian Partners, L.P., comprising \$20.4 million of commitments.

 NMFC is a Delaware corporation that was originally incorporated on June 29, 2010.
 NMFC is a closed-end, non-diversified management investment company that has elected to be treated as a BDC under the 1940 Act.
 As such, NMFC is obligated to comply with certain regulatory requirements.
-NMFC has elected to be treated, and intends to comply with the requirements to continue to qualify annually, as a regulated investment company ("RIC") under Subchapter M of the Internal Revenue Code of 1986, as amended, (the "Code").
+NMFC intends to be treated, and intends to comply with the requirements to qualify annually, as a regulated investment company ("RIC") under Subchapter M of the Internal Revenue Code of 1986, as amended, (the "Code") commencing with its taxable year ending on December 31, 2011.

 AIV Holdings is a Delaware corporation that was originally incorporated on March 11, 2011.
 Guardian AIV, a Delaware limited partnership, is AIV Holdings' sole stockholder.
 AIV Holdings is a closed-end, non-diversified management investment company that has elected to be treated as a BDC under the 1940 Act.
 As such, AIV Holdings is obligated to comply with certain regulatory requirements.
-AIV Holdings has elected to be treated, and intends to comply with the requirements to continue to qualify annually, as a RIC under the Code.
+AIV Holdings intends to be treated, and intends to comply with the requirements to qualify annually, as a RIC under the Code commencing with its taxable year ending on December 31, 2011.